ethanhutchins33/LongPolling/README.md

 # LongPolling Example

-Angular frontend, ASP.NET Core Web API backend
+A simple example application that uses an Angular frontend to long poll an ASP.NET Core Web API backend every 1000ms for a new random number and display it to the page.

 ## UI